Skip to main content

 Developed specifically to realize the full energetic potential of organic wastes by prioritizing increase of a digester’s production of biogas and methane content as much as possible

-Uses only microbes already present in the host digester system and standard nutrients.
+Uses only microbes from samples from host digester system and standard nutrients and micronutrients.

-Can be applied at digester systems of any design processing any organic feedstock or combinations.
+Can be applied at digester systems of any size, design, feedstock or combinations.

 Graphic Video illustrating Positioning, Scale, and Main Components of iBB System at a Two-Tank Digester System (fermenters positioned outside container)